ashwch/ashwch.github.io/content/articles/the-monolith-that-made-ai-actually-useful.md

 The best part?
 These agents are shared across the entire team through the monolith.
 When one engineer creates an agent, everyone benefits immediately.

-## MCP Integration: Supercharging AI Tools
+## MCP Integration and Team Benefits

 We integrated Model Context Protocol (MCP) servers that give Claude Code direct access to: